How caregivers can help clients maintain dignity and privacy

-One of the main concerns that people who get home care, whether by a home care agency or by family members, is that of maintaining dignity and privacy.
+One of the main concerns that people who receive home care, whether by an agency or family, is maintaining dignity and privacy.
 It is also not just solely an issue for the person receiving the care.
 Many people who provide the care feel uncomfortable at times as well.
 The good news is that there are things that caregivers can do to help people in this regard.

-- Mums the word.
-Caregivers must take privacy serious, which means not discussing private patient issues with others.
+Caregivers must take privacy seriously, which means not discussing private patient issues with others.
 Clients need to know that their needs and issues will not become gossip and discussed with outsiders.

 Depending on the type of care that a client is receiving it may be impossible for them to have complete privacy.
 They realize this, too.
 But the more a caregiver strives for helping that client to maintain their dignity and some sense of privacy the better the person will feel as a result.